 Try just eating healthier by adding in more fruits, veggies and whole grains, little by little.
 When you are putting good stuff in, you will have less room for the “bad” stuff you’ve been drawn to in the past.
 Not sure where to start?
 Grab one item a day from this list of “superfoods” and stick with the ones you enjoy.

 5. Track your Expenses

 We all want to save money and the start of a new year provides us with a push to refocus on this priority.
 We might create a fancy spreadsheet or flip through some new “budgeting for dummies” guidebook.
 We set our sights high – pay down all our debt, save six months salary, eliminate credit cards.

 These are amazing goals, but they are difficult to achieve if we haven’t nailed down the motivation to actually follow through.
 Take 2019 as the year to really start tracking your expenses instead.
 The results will make you want to change your spending habits when you see how many hours you work to pay for those frothy lattes or eight Fantasy Football leagues you line up every fall.

 Don’t worry.
 You don’t have to run through your bills with a highlighter.
 It’s the 21st century.
 There’s an app for that, too.

 We were going to get in shape, we were going to eat better, we were going to be nicer.
-We were going to do a lot of things in 2018, but by February, we realized that not only had we failed to reach the stars, we barely got off the ground.
-Give yourself a fighting chance this new year with some small but significant resolutions that you can actually stick to in 2019 and see what it feels like to finally conquer those New Year’s Day dreams.
+We were going to do a lot of things last year, but by February, we realized that not only had we failed to reach the stars, we barely got off the ground.
+Give yourself a fighting chance this new year with some small but significant resolutions that you can actually stick to and see what it feels like to finally conquer those New Year’s Day dreams.